The Business Of Youth Soccer In Massachussets

 Since i released the Youth Sports Industrial Complex Study in December of 2024, it feels like the world has changed dramatically, and that is certainly the case in Youth Sports in the US and specifically the business of Youth Soccer here in Massachusetts.

-As i write this, a battle for players and families is ongoing in multiple regions south of Metro Boston in the Soccer Club sector and for good reason.
 The stakes are high.
-Each year, Youth Soccer Club programs generate in excess of $79,000,000 in dues and merchandise with families willing to pay an average of $2,700 to play on a team.
+Each year, Youth Soccer Club programs in MA generate in excess of $79,000,000 in dues and merchandise with families willing to pay an average of $2,700 to play on a team.
 Staggering... were in not for the fact that these numbers continue to increase at double-digit % a year with no clear sign of abating.

 In this report, i attempt to answer a few key questions: